m-kovalsky/ReportAnalyzer/README.md

 2. Click on 'Logs' within the 'General' category on the left pane.
 3. Paste the [Kusto](https://docs.microsoft.com/azure/data-explorer/kusto/query/) query (see below).
 4. Add any additional filters to the Kusto query (as desired - perhaps based on time etc.).
-5. Copy the VisualId from the Kusto query and search for it within the Report Analyzer's Visual ID slicer (must be connected to the same report).
+5. Find the Visual ID within Log Analytics in the Visual ID slicer within Report Analyzer (must be connected to the same report).

+*NOTE: The following query the slowest Power BI queries at the top so you can easily prioritize the queries which need the most attention.*

 ```kusto
 PowerBIDatasetsWorkspace